mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 Allows you to determine the color and transparency in which an item is drawn.
 Return null to use the default color (normally light color).
 Returns null by default.

-### public virtual bool PreDrawInWorld(Item item, SpriteBatch spriteBatch, Color lightColor, Color alphaColor, ref float rotation, ref float scale)
+### public virtual bool PreDrawInWorld(Item item, SpriteBatch spriteBatch, Color lightColor, Color alphaColor, ref float rotation, ref float scale, int whoAmI)

 Allows you to draw things behind an item, or to modify the way an item is drawn in the world.
 Return false to stop the game from drawing the item (useful if you're manually drawing the item).
 Returns true by default.

-### public virtual void PostDrawInWorld(Item item, SpriteBatch spriteBatch, Color lightColor, Color alphaColor, float rotation, float scale)
+### public virtual void PostDrawInWorld(Item item, SpriteBatch spriteBatch, Color lightColor, Color alphaColor, float rotation, float scale, int whoAmI)

 Allows you to draw things in front of an item.
 This method is called even if PreDrawInWorld returns false.